 No two fractures are exactly alike.
 The effects on your life depend on which bone you break and how serious it is.
 But some things you can expect include:

 Pain.
 This is different for everyone.
+The fracture itself may take months to heal, but the pain can linger for years.
 It might have a ripple effect on your other bones, muscles, and joints as you change the way you do things to try to make it hurt less.
 Living with pain also can affect your quality of life, sleep, and mood, sometimes leading to depression.
-Talk to your doctor, who can suggest ways to help.
+Talk to your doctor, who may suggest:

 Problems with movement.
 Spine and hip fractures in particular can make it hard for you to get around.
 They affect walking, bending, pushing, and pulling.
 You can get help by using tools like a cane, a walker, or long-handled reachers.